iceybubble/web_dev/README.md

-This repository contains all my web development projects, including HTML, CSS, JavaScript, and related resources.
+This repository contains all my web development practice, including HTML, CSS, JavaScript, and related resources.